Technoblade: By YouTubers

-On October 28, 2022, nine years after the creation of the Technoblade YouTube channel, YouTube uploaded an eight-minute video to its official channel commemorating Technoblade's ninth anniversary entitled "Technoblade Never Dies".
-YouTube revealed that since his death in June, an average of 300 new videos with the same catchphrase in the title are uploaded daily.
+On October 28, 2022, nine years after the creation of the Technoblade YouTube channel, YouTube uploaded an eight-minute video to its official channel commemorating Technoblade's ninth anniversary entitled "Technoblade Never Dies."
+YouTube revealed that since his death in June, an average of 300 new videos with the same catchphrase in the title were uploaded daily.
 On the same day, a video was uploaded by MrBeast which is believed to be the last video that Technoblade participated in.